Quantum geometry of bosonic Bogoliubov quasiparticles

-Let the Hamiltonian \eqref{eq:BdG-Ham} now depend on a set of dimensionless parameters, $\ld =(\lds^1,\ldots,\lds^r)$, i.e.\ $\hat{H}\equiv \hat{H}(\ld)$.
-Then, motivated by the definition of the conventional quantum geometric tensor (QGT) ~\cite{Resta2011,Provost1980a}, we define the symplectic quantum geometric tensor (SQGT)
+Let the Hamiltonian~\eqref{eq:BdG-Ham} now depend on a set of dimensionless parameters, $\ld =(\lds^1,\ldots,\lds^r)$, $\hat{H}=\hat{H}(\ld)$ and have, for simplicity, a non-degenerate spectrum $\tilde{\Omega}_{n}\ne\tilde{\Omega}_{m}, \forall \lds$ (the generalization to the degenerate case is straightforward).
+Then, motivated by the definition of the conventional quantum geometric tensor (QGT) ~\cite{Resta2011,Provost1980}, we define the symplectic quantum geometric tensor (SQGT) as